 Making a Denim Rag Quilt

-I had been thinking about making a denim rag quilt for awhile, but I never really had enough old jeans to have enough denim.
-Because it does take allot.
+I had been thinking about making a denim rag quilt for a while, but I never really had enough old jeans to have enough denim—because it does take a lot.

-But I got lucky, One day I visited a Saint Vincents thrift store, I love going to those stores cause you never know what you will find.
+But one day, I got lucky when I visited a St. Vincent de Paul thrift store.
+I love going to these kinds of stores because you never know what you will find.

-What I found was this huge denim couch cover set.
-I was in perfect condition and only cost five dollars.
-So bingo I bought it.
+What I found was a huge denim couch cover set.
+It was in perfect condition and only cost five dollars.
+So bingo, I bought it.

 It was shaped differently than my own couch, so I couldn't use it for that.
 But I was determined to put all that fabulous material to use.
 So I set out to cut up the denim couch cover.

-The first thing I did was remove all seams and zippers so all I was left with was big panels of denim.
-It came to quite a bit of fabric so this would be enough to make the quilt I wanted to make.
+The first thing I did was remove all seams and zippers so all I was left with were big panels of denim.
+It came to quite a bit of fabric, enough to make the quilt I had in mind.

-I also had some red and blue patriotic fabric about four yards of each so I had plenty of that for the back of the quilt.
+I also had some patriotic red and blue fabric, about four yards of each, so I had plenty of that to use for the back of the quilt.
 I opted not to use batting for padding for this quilt, since denim is already pretty heavy.

 I used just my plain old sewing machine to put the blocks together, and a 100/16 size sewing needle for heavyweight fabrics.

-So this quilt was made 12 blocks x 14 blocks, which would be 60" wide x 70" long.
-This size quilt will be big enough for a twin size bed or in this case my husband has already claimed it for his sleeper in his big truck.
+This quilt was made 12 blocks x 14 blocks, which would be 60" wide x 70" long.
+This size quilt will be big enough for a twin-size bed or in this case my husband has already claimed it for the sleeper in his big truck.

 But using these simple measurements you could add or take away depending on how big you want your quilt to be.
 This quilt used a total of 168 blocks for the front and 168 blocks for the back.

 Once all the material is cut up into blocks, you will then want to lay out each row the way you want the material to show.
-In this case I wanted a completely denim quilt top, with red and blue repeated blocks on the back of the quilt.
+In this case, I wanted a complete denim quilt top, with red and blue repeated blocks on the back of the quilt.

-Lay out one row of twelve of the backing fabric, with right sides of fabric facing down.
-Rotating blue then red or whatever pattern you wish to accomplish.
-Then you will layer a block of denim over the backing material, with wrong sides together, this means the right side of denim will be facing up.
+Lay out one row of twelve of the backing fabric, with the right sides of the fabric facing down.
+Rotate the blue, then red, or whatever pattern you wish to accomplish.
+Then you will layer a block of denim over the backing material, with wrong sides together, this means the right side of the denim will be facing up.

 Do this at 10 rows of 12 blocks, So looking at it you should have all blocks to be one backing fabric and one denim.